‘The Masked Singer’ Producer Teases A-List Talent For Season 2

 In a new interview with The Hollywood Reporter, The Masked Singer executive producer Craig Plestis talked about the season finale of the surprise hit show, which featured rapper T-Pain winning the competition over seasoned singers Gladys Knight and Donny Osmond.

 The first season of The Masked Singer also included secret celebs like Terry Bradshaw, Margaret Cho, Tommy Chong, LaToya Jackson, Ricki Lake, and Tori Spelling.
-For season 3, Plestis promises that not only the clues be harder and security tighter, but the talent will be through the roof.
+For Season 3, Plestis promises that not only will the clues be harder and security tighter, but the talent will be through the roof.

 While Plestis called the first batch of stars on The Masked Singer “such professionals and perfectionists,” he hopes to sign more big stars who have a secret singing talent that will shock America when they take their mask off.
 The Masked Singer EP added that due to the insane success of the show, he has been getting a lot of response from A-list stars.